chatzinikolakisk/basicLMS_API/README.md

-This is a demo API schema definition for "Fubar" LMS.
+This is a demo API schema definition for the Epignosis dev academy FubarLMS